happytm/BatteryNode/README.md

 ## No local linux server or cloud service required:

-Whole network can be aceesed using any android or ios MQTT front end dashboard client app like MQTT Dash thereby making it very simple toimplement.
+Whole network can be aceesed using any android or ios MQTT front end dashboard client app like MQTT Dash thereby making it very simple to implement.

 ## Build it and forget about it: